Deigue/ItemWeightCustomizer/README.md

     - soulgems: Weight to set for Soul Gems.
     - armors: Weight to set for Armours.
     - weapons: Weight to set for Weapons.
+    - foods: Weight to set for Foods.
+(Having keyword VendorItemFood)
+    - potions: Weight to set for Potions.
 - categories: Custom user-defined categories that override the above record-based settings.
     - name: Each category needs to have a unique name (can be anything to keep track of, will be printed in logs)
     - types: All the record types (from above) this category will work against.